IP-CAM/Payment-Extension-for-Moldova-Agroindbank/README.md

 If further support is required, you can contact bank ecommerce support by writing an email to ecom@maib.md.
 Please provide in the mail following information:

-- Merchant name,
+- Merchant name;
-- Web site name,
+- Web site name;
-- Date and time of the transaction made with errors
+- Date and time of the transaction made with errors;
-- Responses received from the server
+- Responses received from the server;

 MAINTAINERS